rmuif/docs/docs/pages.md

 </TabItem>
 </Tabs>

 The `/messages` route requires the user to be signed in to access the page, hence the ternary inside the route.
-If you want everyone to be able to access your route, you can just include the page like how it’s done for `NotFoundPage`.
+If you want everyone to be able to access your route, you can include the page like `NotFoundPage`.

 :::note

-URL parameters are placeholders in the URL that begins with a colon `:`, like the `:userId` parameter in the `/user/:userId` route.
-A similar convention is used for matching dynamic segments in other popular frameworks like Rails and Express.
+URL parameters are placeholders in the URL that begins with a colon, like the `:userId` parameter in the `/user/:userId` route.
+A similar convention exists for matching dynamic segments in other popular frameworks like Rails and Express.

 :::

 ### Creating the files

 After you’ve defined the route, you can create the actual page.
-The first step is to create a directory for your page, the structure should look like:
+The first step is to create a directory for your page.
+The structure should look like:

 - /src
   - /MessagesPage